roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Yuuyami said thus, at the conclusion​ of surprise party.
 I, Yuuyami,
 in this  world created anew,
-in the midst of dreaming a dream of happiness.
+in the midst of dreaming a beauteous dream of the happiness.